phpDocumentor/phpDocumentor/docs/manual/for-users/configuration.rst

 Thus if you provide a single directory and that does not contain any parseable files and only on subfolder (which does contain parseable files) then the *Project Root* if not the given folder but the subfolder.

-    **Confusing?** We can imagine.
-This behavior is changed slightly in version 0.14.0 of DocBlox to the following: when only one directory is provided and no other files; then the given directory is the *Project Root*.
-In all other cases the previously mentioned behaviour is still used.

 Reference
 ---------